chandlertee/chandlerthompson.dev/_posts/2024-12-29-trust-movement-setting-yearly-goals-in-obsidian.md

 ---
 layout: post
-title: "Trust Movement: Setting Goals for an Action-Oriented Year"
+title: 'Trust Movement: Setting Goals for an Action-Oriented Year'
-date: 2024-12-29
+date: 2024-12-29 10:55 -0600
 categories:
 - Journaling
 tags:
 - obsidian
 - productivity
 - journaling
 - goals
 ---
 <figure>
 	<blockquote class="blockquote">
 	    <p>"Trust only movement.
 Life happens at the level of events, not of words.
 Trust movement."</p>